B.F.A. in Graphic Design

 The Bachelor of Fine Arts degree in graphic design prepares the students to practice graphic design professionally.
-The combination of the study of theory and history, a mastery of in-studio visual communication methods and an internship experience gives the students the knowledge and skills to develop conceptually and visually.
-The program expects students to set their career goals with confidence, to achieve them, and to be able to grow with the profession of graphic design as it changes in relation to society, art and technology.
+The study of design theory, history, methods, and professional practice through an internship experience give the students the knowledge and skills to develop their creative ideas and pursue a career in the field of Graphic Design.
+The program expects students to set their career goals with confidence, and to be able to grow with the profession of graphic design as it changes in relation to society, art and technology.

-Students design promotional materials, educational materials, identity systems, signs and symbols, architectural and directional systems, books, packages, and exhibitions.
-They design for film, television, video, interactive computer interface, and other electronic forms of communication.
+The program focuses on critical thinking and discovery through process, enabling students to work in any medium necessary to creatively and innovatively propose and solve design problems.
+Students design promotional materials, educational materials, identity systems, signs and symbols, architectural and directional systems, books, packages, exhibitions, motion graphics, videos, interactive computer interfaces, mobile experiences, and other forms of visual communication.

 CURRICULUM: Bachelor of Fine Arts IN Graphic Design